robtweed/qewd-jsdb/README.md

 For the IRIS / AWS Version, see [these instructions](./IRIS.md).

-The quickest way to try out QEWD is using the pre-built Docker version which will run on any Linux system or on a Raspberry Pi.
+However, the quickest way to try out QEWD is using the pre-built Docker version which will run on any Linux system or even on a Raspberry Pi.

 Here's all you need to do: